steadylearner/react-easy-markdown/README.md

 1. [Steadylearner Blog Posts for .md file examples][blog]
 2. [React Easy Markdown Live example](https://www.steadylearner.com/markdown)

+## Substitute shortcut for every .md files?

+Use [convertdir.js](https://github.com/steadylearner/react-easy-md/blob/master/directory/convertdir.js) `$node convertdir.js <before> <after>` or `$node convertdir.js posts GitHub` etc.

+(I prepared node executable file example for you.
+Use your set and edit it if you want.)

 ## Where to learn and use markdown?

  [Markdown-Tutorial]: https://www.markdowntutorial.com/